 Watch a video about the CLS on YouTube

 The Canadian Landscape Standard shows your clients that your work meets a nationally recognized standard.
+Download the Canadian Landscape Standard logo and include it in your proposals.

 The CLS was designed for use by anyone who specifies scopes or bids on landscape work, including: